zapata-engineering/orquestra-core/docs/tutorials/running_circuits.rst

     :start-at: ising =
     :end-at: ic(evals[0].values)

-For a full list of backends you can run your circuits on, check [this](LINK) out (Do we want to do this??)
+For a full list of backends you can run your circuits on, check :ref:`this page <backends>`